thebino/rki-covid-parser/README.md

 ```
 parser = RkiCovidParser(session)
 await parser.load_data()

 for district in parser.districts:
-    # work with the district properties
+    # work with districts
     pass

+for state in parser.states:
+    # work with states
+    pass

+# work with the country
+parser.country.cases
 ```

 finished loading data, the parser contains a dictionary of districts, each with these properties: